Thai Yellow Chicken Curry with Peas and Potatoes

 Directions

-7. Spray rice cooker with cooking spray.
+2. While sauce is simmering, rinse rice in a strainer until water runs clear and drain over a bowl for five minutes.
+Spray a rice cooker with cooking spray.
 Add rice, salt and two cups hot water.
-Turn cooker on and set to brown rice.
-Allow rice to rest 10 minutes before opening cooker and fluffing rice.
+Select brown rice setting and turn cooker on.
+Let rice rest 10 minutes before opening cooker and fluffing.

 Nutrition

 Cook’s Note: Use an Instant Pot® for cooked brown rice in 30 minutes or less.
-Follow guide instructions for brown rice.
+Follow guide instructions for either brown or white rice.